gopalakrishnaMandava/Project/README.md

 1. Plant disease detection using Python.

-2. Physical Design Project is performed on Cadence Innovus tool.
+2. P&R Optimization is performed on Cadence Innovus tool.

 3. J Bus Interface block Implementation from RTL to GDSII